arynsampson/hotel-booking-app/README.md

 - Clone the project into this directory
 - Run MYSQL and APACHE
 - Open your browser and navigate to 'localhost/hotel-booking-app/'

+Still would like to do
+- Implement AJAX to use error messages, validation messages, and user profile update messages on FE